Placeholder

 Invention starts with a problem to solve, a job to be tackled.
 “We're always looking at what are the opportunity spaces?
 What are the consumer needs that are not met?
 What are the emerging trends?” said Mark Sivik, Vice President, Victor Mills Society Fabric & Home Care Strategic Innovation and Technology Division.

 Sivik has spent the past 33 years pioneering scientific advancements across many brands and businesses in technology development and product formulation.
-He recently received the honor of induction into our Victor Mills Society, which recognizes prolific inventors and transformative work, grounded in the great privilege and responsibility we all have to serve our consumers with superior products that improve their lives every day.
+He was recently inducted into our Victor Mills Society, which recognizes prolific inventors and transformative work, grounded in the privilege and responsibility we have to serve consumers with superior products that improve their lives every day.

-Sivik’s most notable work has left a legacy on some of P&G’s most popular household brands like Downy Cascade Automatic Dish Action Pacs and Dawn dish soap.
-He’s even worked on innovation to serve consumers on Earth and beyond by collaborating with NASA on detergent formulations and systems for deep space missions under constrained use conditions like low water, leading to learning reapplication possibilities for consumers on Earth.
+Sivik’s most notable work has left a legacy on popular household brands like Downy, Cascade Automatic Dish Action Pacs and Dawn dish soap.
+He has even worked on innovation to serve consumers on Earth and beyond by collaborating with NASA on detergent formulations for deep space missions under constrained-use conditions like low water, leading to learning reapplication possibilities for consumers on Earth.

 Mark is one of the minds behind the next generation of laundry detergent – Tide evo, a groundbreaking innovation that leverages patented functional fiber technology to create a laundry detergent with no fillers, no extra water and no plastic bottles.